We hope that the following pages are useful but if you have any questions regarding the curriculum we teach, please contact the school directly.

 - Paired and collaborative work that is rich in discussion and reflection

-- Teaching using multi-sensory approaches
+- Using multi-sensory approaches

 - Using visual cues to aid understanding

-- Providing visual timetables to reduce anxiety
+- Providing visual timetables to help with establishing routines

 - Pre-teaching key vocabulary to provide a ‘hook’ into teaching